-At Ravensbury, we are very proud of our bespoke curriculum, bringing together fluent and secure skills in reading, writing, maths and computing with imaginative and inventive opportunities to explore the wider curriculum of foundation subjects ( history, geography, RE, art and DT )
+At Ravensbury, we are very proud of our bespoke curriculum, which brings together fluent and secure skills in reading, writing, maths and computing with imaginative and inventive opportunities to explore the wider curriculum of foundation subjects ( history, geography, RE, art and DT ).
+The curriculum consists of a wide range of activities designed or encouraged to promote the intellectual, personal, social and physical development of our pupils.

+The National Curriculum forms one part of the school curriculum.
 We ensure that the National Curriculum (2014) is taught with pace and rigour and we expect all pupils to make excellent progress and to secure the learning appropriate for their age group.
 Links to detailed NC programmes of study can be found under the year group pages.
-In Reception and Nursery, the Early Years Statutory Framework is delivered with high expectations for all the children to do well and reach the national expected standards of the Early Learning Goals.

 We recognise the importance of curriculum and lesson design and we ensure that these always reflect our key values and our principle – led learning policies (See Our approach to teaching and learning,)